PenguinDaBozo/VSDIATgrind/DAY 4.md

-h# Sky130 DAY 4 - Pre-layout timing analysis and importance of good clock tree
+# Sky130 DAY 4 - Pre-layout timing analysis and importance of good clock tree
 ## Timing modelling using delay tables
 ### 55 - Lab steps to convert grid info to track info